Loop group

-In mathematics, a loop group is a group of loops in a topological group G with multiplication defined pointwise.
+In mathematics, a loop group (not to be confused with a loop) is a group of loops in a topological group G with multiplication defined pointwise.

 Definition

 In its most general form a loop group is a group of continuous mappings from a manifold M to a topological group G.

 More specifically, let M = S^{1}, the circle in the complex plane, and let LG denote the space of continuous maps S^{1} → G, i.e.

 equipped with the compact-open topology.
 An element of LG is called a loop in G.